Home | Prices | Contact Us | Courses: Power BI - Excel - Python - SQL - Generative AI - Visualising Data - Analysing Data

 - the Filters pane: provide a mechanism to add interactive filters.
 Three scopes: visual, page and all pages (entire report).
 This is an alternative to slicers.

-Other panels are also available and occasionally useful.
+Other panes are also available and occasionally useful.

 Power BI Desktop’s report view with panes on the right.
 From right to left these are Data, Build, Format and Filters.